mensetsu/backstage-challenge/README.md

 - **Q2.** How many ports are used on the hosting machine?

-Ports 3000 for the frontend and 7007 for the backend.
+Ports 3000 for the frontend and 7007 for the backend app.

 - **Q3.** Why do we have 3 `package.json` files?

-Backstage is a monorepo so there is a top-level parent package.json file, followed by frontend/backend package.json files under packages/[app, backend] directories.
+Backstage is a monorepo so there is a top-level parent package.json file, followed by frontend/backend package.json files under the packages/[app, backend] directories.

 - **Q4.** In which `package.json` file would you put a new dependency and why?

-I think it would depend on what kind of dependency: if it was a frontend/backend dependency, then it would go in the appropriate packages/[app, backend]/package.json file, if it was a dev dependency for something that applies to all apps/plugins, then it should probably go in the top-level package.json file.
+I think it would depend on what kind of dependency: if it was a frontend/backend dependency, then it would go in the appropriate packages/[app, backend]/package.json file, if it was a dev dependency (`backstage-cli` for example) or something that is used on all apps/plugins, then it should probably go in the top-level package.json file.

 - **Q5.** Why changes on `app-config.local.yaml` are not commited by default on git?
 Is this a good or bad practice and why?

 The local.yaml config file is ony used for local (developer) testing so it's not necessary to commit.
-I feel that it could be a bad practise as developers could commit some private info inadvertently; however, if there is no compromising info in the files, it might be ok as it ensures that devs will all share a common setup (which may be easier to setup/debug).
+I feel that it could be a bad practise as developers could commit private info inadvertently; however, if there is no private/secret info in the files, it might be ok as it ensures that devs will share a common setup (which may be easier to setup/debug).
 Using containers or something similar to standardize local dev is also a valid option.

 - **Q6.** Would you use the existing `app-config.production.yaml` to configure the database credentials for your production database and commit the changes in git?

-No, private information should be stored securely and properly encrypted to make it harder for abuse.
+No, private information should be stored securely and properly encrypted (ie; in k8s secrets or similar) to make it harder for abuse.

 - **Q7.** Can you describe why we configure `backend.cors` values in `app-config.yaml`?
 What is CORS?
 Why is it important on modern browsers?

 CORS is a security feature to allow (or restrict) web browsers to/from make requests to a different domain than where the website is served from; this can prevent malicious websites from accessing or changing info from another website.
-A malicious example of this would be XSS or cross-site scripting.
+An example of this would be XSS or cross-site scripting where code from a compromised site injects malicious client-side scripts to run in the browser.
 The default configuration of:

 ```
   cors: